 National Farmworker Awareness Week (NFAW) is a week of action for students and community members to raise awareness about farmworker issues on our campuses and in our communities.
-In 2019 we celebrate the 20th Annual National Farmworker Awareness Week (and our 2nd year hosting it at VSU) to raise awareness about farmworker conditions and to honor their important contributions to us every day!
+In 2022, we celebrate the 23rd Annual National Farmworker Awareness Week (and our 5th year hosting it at VSU) to raise awareness about farmworker conditions and to honor their important contributions to us every day.

-We present the following events at VSU:
+CAMP students present the following events at VSU:

 LONG SLEEVE SHIRT DRIVE

 Collected shirts will be donated to help South Georgia farmworkers protect themselves against the dangers of sun and pesticide exposure.
-Shirts will be donated to The Migrant Clinic in Lakepark, GA
+Shirts will be donated to The Migrant Farmworker Clinic in Lakepark, GA

-- Week of March 25-29
+- Date: Week of March 26-April 2, 2022

 - Preferibly slightly used, light colored, cotton (or other natural fabric.

 Wednesday: BANDANA PROJECT & VOICES FROM THE FIELDS

 The Bandana Project is a public awareness campaign aimed at addressing the issue of workplace sexual violence against farmworker women in the US.
 Join us and decorate white bandanas with words of encouragement, motivating statements, inspirational pictures, and art.
 These bandanas will be displayed at the College of Education and Human Services for the entire month of April in support of farmworker women and our commitment to ending this problem.